-"Managers at all levels in the organization: (a) Shall encourage and support all individuals in achieving safety goals and performing their tasks safely; (b) Shall engage all individuals in enhancing safety performance; (c) Shall communicate clearly the basis for decisions relevant to safety."
+"3.3.
+Managers at all levels in the organization:

+(a) Shall encourage and support all individuals in achieving safety goals and performing their tasks safely;

+(b) Shall engage all individuals in enhancing safety performance;

+(c) Shall communicate clearly the basis for decisions relevant to safety."

-Managers should communicate routinely and often with individuals working in the organization.
-4.13 Managers should check that individuals understand their safety goals and how they are expected to perform their tasks safely.
+4.13 Managers should communicate routinely and often with individuals working in the organization.
+Managers should check that individuals understand their safety goals and how they are expected to perform their tasks safely.
 Managers should observe individuals' work, monitor safety performance and provide feedback on the performance of safety related tasks.
-Good performance should be recognized and as appropriate praised and rewarded.
-Managers should motivate individuals and assist them to maintain and increase their self-esteem and pride in work performed; this is particularly relevant for radioactive waste management tasks which can be repetitive and unglamorous, and need to produce consistent, high quality products sometimes over long timescales.
-Managers should engage with all the individuals working in the organization to identify areas of relatively weaker performance and devise appropriate solutions for enhancing safety performance.
+Good performance should be recognized and, as appropriate, praised and rewarded.
+Managers should motivate individuals and assist them to maintainin maintaining and increase increasing their self-esteem and pride in work performed; this is particularly relevant for radioactive waste management tasks, which can be repetitive and, unglamorous, and uninspiring, but need to be performed to produce consistent, high quality waste products, sometimes over long timescales.
+Managers should engage with all the individuals working in the organization to identify areas of relatively-weaker performance and devise appropriate solutions for enhancing safety performance.
 The implementation of improvements and enhancements should be facilitated and encouraged.
-Training and coaching on radioactive waste management tasks should be provided as appropriate.
-Managers are required to make the basis for safety related decisions clear - this involves providing rational explanations for the decisions, including information on the understanding of what is important to the safety of the radioactive waste management facilities and activities, and on other relevant factors, supported by appropriate data and evidence.
+Training and coaching onin radioactive waste management tasks should be provided as appropriate.
+Managers are required to make clear the basis for safety related decisions-clear; this involves providing rational explanations for the decisions, including information on thetheir understanding of what is important to the safety of the radioactive waste management facilities and activities, and on other relevant factors, supported by appropriate data and evidence.